I was excited about making a dog park pretend play area for the kids and got busy right away thinking about everything you might find at one.

 One thing you might find at a park for dogs is an adoption center.
 We used ours to talk about the importance of choosing just the right dog.

-The adoption center had books about caring for dogs.
-A clip board and pencils for interviewing prospective dog owners came in handy.
+The adoption center had picture books about dogs.
+A clipboard and pencils for interviewing prospective dog owners came in handy.

 A dog training area became the perfect place to store our homemade collars and leashes.
 For the collars I used blue felt and Velcro with an adhesive back.
 For the leashes I used craft foam strips and Velcro.